Adam13531/crkbd/README.md

 - Mini/Type-C/Micro USB Pro Micro ATMEGA32U4 5V/16MHZ module With the bootloader for arduino with 2 row pin header for arduino.
 Product properties: TYPE-C USB 3-6V
 - 50-2000PCS SK6812 MINI-E RGB (similar with WS2812B) SK6812 3228 SMD Pixels LED Chip Individually Addressable Full Color DC 5V.
 Product properties: 100 PCS
 - 50-1000pcs SK6812 WS2812B IC Bulit in 5050 3535 RGB SMD Addressable Digital RGB Full Color LED Chip Pixels Light Bead DC5V.
 Product properties: 5050 + White chip + 100pcs

+### Adam's notes

+- **Miscellaneous**
+    - I had basically no idea what I was doing for most of this. (◕‿◕✿)
+    - Do not attach/detach the TRRS cable while the keyboard is powered on ([reference](https://docs.qmk.fm/#/feature_split_keyboard?id=considerations)).
+    - For testing LEDs, use the `soundmonster` keymap, which has all lights on by default.
+The underglow LEDs all need to be connected for the per-key lighting to work.
+If _nothing_ turns on, then it means you should look at the underglow LEDs or your firmware.
+If _some_ turn on, then you should look near the last LED to light up (or the next LED to _not_ light up).
+    - I made [a video](https://www.youtube.com/watch?v=uilLCe1fvb0) talking about my keyboard journey.
+Skip to the end if you want to see the build that this design produced.
+- **BOM notes**
+    - The microcontrollers I got are cheap for a reason—they have almost no memory on them.
+I have about 300 bytes free with [my keymap](https://github.com/Adam13531/qmk_firmware/tree/master/keyboards/crkbd/keymaps/adam), and I don't use OLEDs.
+    - The BOM doesn't contain:
+        - OLEDs (because I didn't want them)
+        - Physical reset buttons (I opt to use the `RESET` key that I've mapped through QMK)
+        - A TRRS cable (I already had one)
+- **Design changes I'd make if I weren't lazy**
+    - I never touched the schematic file, just the PCB, so the schematic may be totally wrong.
+This doesn't impact anything in the manufacturing process, but I believe it affects the BOM that you can have KiCad generate.
+    - Delete the `JLCJLCJLCJLC` text on the PCB.
+It turns out it didn't get overwritten with the order number, so now the `JLCJLCJLCJLC` text is visible on the underside of the keyboard.
+The order number got printed on the cutaway part.
+    - I mislabeled the LEDs in the silkscreen (some numbers are out of order—definitely at least `24 25 26`).
+The LED numbers also may not correspond to the LEDs in QMK, but that may be for a different reason.

 ## Lineup